new guide every week

 We create asymmetrical balance by focusing on weight, scale, and texture.
 It doesn't matter if things on both sides look the same Here are 5 ways to achieve it.

-In this article, you will explore:
+In this article, we’ll explore:

-• The principles of asymmetrical balance
+• What asymmetrical balance is

 What is Asymmetrical balance in interior design?